With climate change, water will become an overall more precious and precarious resource in Manitoba.

 - change the timing of irrigation to after sunset and using more efficient irrigation methods (15)

-- issuing licenses to jurisdictions and industries based on best water management practices and water recycling standards are other opportunities for process change (16)
+- issue licenses to jurisdictions and industries based on best water management practices and water recycling standards (16)

 - continue and expand holistic watershed management (17)